-- 11. The access application seeks access to medical files of the deceased.
-The Health Service located 349 relevant pages, containing the deceased's medical records from Dalby and Toowoomba Health Services in the period from November 2014 to July 2015. - 12.
-On external review, the applicant narrowed the scope of the access application by electing not to seek access to information about the deceased's mental health diagnosis, nor some information about third parties, such as their telephone numbers.7 - 13.
-The remaining information (Information in Issue) consists of information from the deceased's medical records.
+- 11. The access application seeks access to 'Medical files, D/C summaries, corro would like information in the medical file' (Original Scope).
+During processing by the Health Service, the applicant narrowed the scope of the access application to two categories of documents, being discharge summaries and correspondence.
+Despite this, the Health Service located and made its decision on documents responsive to the Original Scope (436 pages).
+However, for the purpose of this review, only discharge summaries and correspondence are within the reviewable scope. - 12.
+Additionally, on external review, the applicant further narrowed the scope of the access application by electing not to seek access to information about the deceased's mental health diagnosis, and some information about third parties, such as their telephone numbers. - 13.
+The information within scope in this review (Information in Issue) consists of information from the deceased's medical records.
 It comprises personal details of the applicant, the deceased, and individuals other than the applicant or the deceased, including other family members of the deceased.